 Note: currently the Marketplace Insights tool can only search for course topics that are entered in English.
 Please enter English words in the search box.

-Do I have to pay any fees in order to become an instructor?
+Do I have to pay any fees to become an instructor?

 There is no fee to be an instructor on Udemy.
 Instructors are paid according to a revenue share model.